gdgcloudlondon/firebase-react-lesson-2/README.md

 # Lesson 2

-Rough aims;

-* Hook up `ListItem` with the ability to "check" an item
+Tasks to complete;

+* Sign up for a Firebase account and add your config to the `src/services/firebase.js` file
+* The `InputField` component probably shouldn't be loaded before the `TodoList` is loaded.
+Move it to be loaded as part of the `TodoList` component
 * Hook up `ListItem` with the ability to remove an item
-* Hook up `Form` with the ability to create an item

 ---